Chapter 5 : I like my job.

 The lights are off in the flat when I finally push open the door.
 I stumble my way into the living room and manage to find the couch, where a new shirt is waiting to replace the drenched one I’m currently wearing.

 Okay, so maybe Louis isn’t all that bad.
-Maybe he is really just trying to help, and I’ve been too busy blindly hating him to see things clearly.
+Maybe he really is just trying to help, but I’ve been too busy blindly hating him to see things clearly.
 Maybe I need to take a step back, clear my head, and try and see things for what they are.

 That’s not going to happen, though.
 Not until I get over Ian, which, to be perfectly honest, might never happen.
 You don’t just “get over” someone you love and then move on like it’s nothing.
 It takes time, healing, a whole lot of ice cream, and probably a little closure, too.